GridGain-Demos/spring-data-training/README.md

       <http://localhost:8080/api/mostPopulated?limit=5>

 ## 9. Create an Ignite Thin Client Application
+1. Create a new java package named `java/com/gridgain/training/spring`.

-  1. Add the `IgniteThinClient` class that performs a join query on the City & Country tables
+  1. Add the `IgniteThinClient` class to the `java/com/gridgain/training/spring` package that performs a join query on the City & Country tables

   ```java
   @SpringBootApplication